If you didn’t hear, it’s Pride month and I have LOTS OF BOOKS TO REC.

 BOOKS BY ANNA-MARIE MCLEMORE

-Anna-Marie McLemore writes some of the prettiest books out there: Her prose is so vividly beautiful and there is no end to how much I adore her and her books.
-Here are two of her books that feature intersectional queer rep:
+Anna-Marie McLemore writes some of the prettiest books out there: Their prose is so vividly beautiful and there is no end to how much I adore them and their books.
+Here are two of their books that feature intersectional queer rep:

 This will always forever be my favorite McLemore book.
 There’s just something so profoundly and deeply beautiful about it, and I’ll never get over these beautiful characters.
 Miel is literally magical and Sam is the sweetest boy ever, and their relationship between them is so good!!!

 ⇒ rep: queer Latinx female MC, Italian-Pakistani trans boy

 You’ve heard of love triangles, and love squares, and you’re annoyed at both.
 But this is a love pentagon, and it’s five sisters all in love with one girl and you’re NOT annoyed because it’s sapphic!!

 Okay, but truly, this book is (surprise surprise) beautiful.
 The family in this book is intriguing to read about, and I absolutely love the themes of colonialism that McLemore managed to tackle.

 ⇒ rep: a whole bisexual Latinx female family